microsoft/FluidFramework/experimental/dds/tree/README.md

 Depending on how the sorting structures its changes and exactly where the insert occurred, the sort may or may not conflict if the insert gets acknowledged first.
 In some domains, it would be desired that this conflicts.
 In such domains, a Constraint could be added that would require the list to contain the same set of items as when the sort edit was created for it to apply correctly.
-The Constraint can specify what should happen if violated: see `ConstraintEffect` in [PersistedTypes.ts](.\src\default-edits\PersistedTypes.ts) for details.
+The Constraint can specify what should happen if violated: see `ConstraintEffect` in [persisted-types](./src/persisted-types/0.0.2.ts) for details.

 Note that these constraints apply to more than just the case of edits that were made concurrently: edits to history also use conflicts (and thus constraints) to prevent historical edits from being re-contextualized in ways that break their semantics.